offbynull/learn/Math/input/input.md

   └─┴─┴─┴─┴─┴─┴─┴─┘
   ```

-In all of the above cases, the quotient is an integer -- it doesn't have a remainder.
-8 wouldn't be divisible by a number like 3 because the result wouldn't be an integer.
-8/3=2.6667, but 2.6667 isn't an integer.
+In all of the above cases, there is no remainder.
+8 wouldn't be divisible by a number like 3 because there would be a remainder.
+8/3=2R2.

 ```
 ┌───┬───┬──┐